 However, please know that the reason I conduct weddings is as an extension of my calling as a minister.
 I’m not preachy (my only sermon to you is, “Love each other to death”).
 I am a Christian believer who is convinced that God loves people and marriage.
 What I do, I hope, is simply an extension of that.
 I won’t try to persuade you to believe like me, but please respect this is who I am.

 My style comes across as natural.
 Natural — for me — includes seamlessly yet sparingly including God in the ceremony.
 This most often is in the form of a blessing.
 I’ll do this being respectful of you and your audience.
-However, if this approach is uncomfortable for you, I understand.
-I’ll be happy to refer you to another officiant that may be a better fit.
+However, if this subtle approach is uncomfortable for you, I understand.
+I’ll be happy to refer you to another officiant who may be a better fit.